Béla Kiss

-Background
+Early life

 Béla Kiss was born in Izsák, Austria-Hungary to János Kiss and Verona Varga.
-At a young age, Kiss possibly had an incestuous relationship with his mother.

 A tinsmith, Béla Kiss lived in Cinkota (then a town near Budapest, now a neighborhood within the city itself) from 1900 on.
+According to Magyar Nemzet in 1907: "Béla Kiss, a tinsmith in Cinkota, unmarried, lives in a furnished apartment, has his own business as a tinsmith, is regularly employed by his business partners.
+He is of good character, he is not in debt, he was not insolvent, he always fulfills his obligations, his lifestyle is solid, can be offered for credit."

 He was an amateur astrologer and allegedly fond of occult practices.
 Kiss was married twice, and had two children, Aranka and Ilonka.
 In 1912, Kiss hired a housekeeper, Mrs. Jakubec, after his wife had reportedly abandoned him for a lover.

 Jakubec noticed that Kiss corresponded with a number of women, typically through advertisements he would place in newspapers offering his services as either a matrimonial agent or a fortune teller, and sometimes brought the women individually to his home.
 However, his housekeeper had little contact with the women.

 Kiss was never on intimate terms with his neighbors, even though he was well-liked.
 Townsfolk also noticed that Kiss had collected a number of metal drums.
 When the town police questioned him about the drums, he told them that he filled them with gasoline in order to prepare for rationing in the oncoming war.

 When World War I began in 1914, he was conscripted and left his house in Jakubec's care.

 Criminal activity

-In July 1916, Budapest police received a call from Kiss' landlord, who had found seven large metal drums.
-The town constable remembered Kiss' stockpile of gasoline, and he led needy soldiers to them.
-Upon attempting to open the drums, a suspicious odour was noted.
-Detective Chief Károly Nagy headed an investigation and opened one of the drums, against the protests of Jakubec.
-There they discovered the body of a strangled woman.
-The other drums yielded similarly gruesome content.
+According to an article published in Népszava on 10 May 1916, referring to a "police inspector's report", Márton Kresinszky, the owner of the house rented by Kiss, wanted to renovate the building, so he went to Cinkota, where Kiss's neighbour, an old acquaintance of Kresinszky, Béla Takács, a pharmacist, told him that Kiss had gone to war in 1914.
+In search of material for redecoration, the two men went to the chamber next to Kiss's workshop, where Takács said there had been a large quantity of reeds.
+In the chamber they found seven tin drums, stacked one metre long and fifty centimetres wide.
+The airtight top of the top barrel, sealed with lead, had been loosened with an axe and, when it was pried open, a terrible stench emanated from it.
+After the tin barrel top was removed, a bag was found and pulled out of the cylinder.
+A woman's body was found sewn into the bag.
+Another barrel was also punctured, from which a corpse smell emanated and a lock of blonde hair fell out.
+Kresinszky and Takács then informed the authorities.
+Gyula Huszka, the chief notary, together with police officers, found a female body in each of the seven barrels.
 A search of Kiss' house resulted in a total of 24 bodies.
+Famed Austria-Hungarian author Frigyes Karinthy was present and described the following: